Susan King, Sunday Streets Director

 In addition to leading Livable City, Tom serves as an elected director of the Bay Area Rapid Transit District, a position he has held since 1996.
 Throughout his tenure as BART Director, Tom has developed a solid reputation as an advocate for advocated for reinvestment and renovation of the BART system, and improving BART practices in the areas of sustainability, accessibility, customer service, architecture and urban design, and the creation of transit villages at BART stations.

-Joelle Burila will be graduating from San Francisco State University in May 2014, with a Bachelor’s degree in Environmental Studies.
-She is excited for this year’s Sunday Street’s events and can’t wait for the San Francisco community to come out and get active!
+Joelle Burila was raised in San Diego, CA and came to San Francisco to attend college.
+She will be graduating from San Francisco State University in May 2014, with a Bachelor’s degree in Environmental Studies and a concentration in Humanities and the Environment.
+Joelle has a very deep interest in drawing more public awareness on various environmental issues through different social media platforms.
+For example, issues such as climate change, waste production, and plastic pollution to name a few.
+She loves being social, meeting new people, and getting out and active.
+She is excited for this year’s Sunday Street’s events and can’t wait for the San Francisco community to come out and have fun!

 Brittany Whitehill is thrilled to be joining the Sunday Streets team as an intern this year!
 She was born and raised in Santa Cruz, and now lives in Berkeley where she attends UC Berkeley to study International Development and City Planning.
 Her interests lie in creating sustainable, healthy, and exciting urban spaces.
 Her career goal is to work as an city planner focusing on empowering low income communities around the Bay Area.
 While not studying at UC Berkeley or working with Sunday Streets, Brittany is a competitive ballroom dancer, and the Captain of UC Berkeley’s Ballroom Team.